lfdominguez/ntfd/README.md

 ![GitHub](https://img.shields.io/github/license/kamek-pf/ntfd)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/kamek-pf/ntfd)](https://github.com/kamek-pf/ntfd)

-A notification daemon for fancy desktop integrations.
+A lightweight notification daemon for fancy desktop integrations.

 `ntfd` synchronizes with different services and offers synchronous APIs for desktop integration via D-Bus. \
 It can be used as a data source for [Polybar](https://github.com/polybar/polybar), [Rofi](https://github.com/davatorium/rofi) or any other similar tool.